-Equality and inclusion will be achieved through analysis and assessment of children's needs, by monitoring the quality of teaching and the standards of pupils' achievements and by setting targets for improvement.
+Equality and inclusion will be achieved through analysis and assessment of children's needs, by monitoring the quality of teaching and the standards of pupils' achievements and by setting targets for improvement, and through seeking the views of stakeholders.
 Learning for all children is given equal priority and available resources are used to maximum effect.